Unified Origin - DAI¶

 --splice_media for best accuracy

-Insertion opportunities for MPEG-DASH¶
+Insertion opportunities for MPEG-DASH

-When a third party service is used to insert content based on the cue-out events in the MPEG-DASH client manifest that is generated by Origin, this service can create a multi-period presentation based on the original client manifest.
+When a third party service is used to insert content based on the cue-out events in the MPEG-DASH client manifest that is generated by Origin, this service may create a multi-period presentation based on the original client manifest.
 When doing so, it should insert a new period inserted both at the time of the start and end of the cue-out event.

 The second of the new periods will represent a return to the main event, while